vincelwt/RaspberryCast/README.md

 You can configure RaspberryCast settings in the extension option page.

 ## Todo
-- Less invasive installation script
 - Firefox extension
-- Android/iOS app for control & sharing
+- iOS app for control & sharing
 - HDMI-CEC support

 ## PopcornTime integration